upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 color entry that should look like `color:inherit`.
 Change this to `color:rgba(255, 255, 255, 1)` to make it fully white.
 This option corresponds to what colour the icons are when they have been pressed.

+#### (TODO) Make a group of invisible Choices in a Row not take up any space
+Can apply to the Row itself too.

+Private styling stuff.
+Compare a normal Row with the one for the World button in the CYOA below, and point out the differences.

+See https://infaera.neocities.org/cyoa/OverpoweredIsekai/ for a working example.

 ## Whole CYOA
 ### Changing the page title